MicrosoftDocs/windows-itpro-docs/windows/whats-new/temporary-enterprise-feature-control.md

 - Temporarily turned off by default using [temporary enterprise feature control](#temporary-enterprise-feature-control)
 - Controlled by a policy that allows for [permanent enterprise feature control](#permanent-enterprise-feature-control)

 Features that are turned off by default are listed in the KB article for the monthly cumulative update.
-Typically, a feature is selected to be off by default because it either impacts the user experience or IT administrators significantly.
-For example, a feature might be turned off by default if it requires a change in user behavior or if it requires IT administrators to take action before the feature can be used.
+A feature is typically selected to be off by default because it impacts the user experience or IT administrators significantly.
+For example, a feature might be turned off by default if it requires a change in user behavior or IT administrators to take action before the feature can be used.

 ## Temporary enterprise feature control

-Features behind temporary enterprise control are automatically disabled for devices that have their Windows updates managed by policies.
+Features behind temporary enterprise control are automatically disabled for devices with Windows updates managed by policies.

 ### Enable features behind temporary enterprise feature control